indomitorum/Umbrel-migration-Pi-to-NUC/README.md

 - DO NOT forget the trailing slash on the source so that rsync does not create the source folder on the destination and only copies the directory’s files
     This will take a while as it copies everything including the blockchain (2-3 hrs is not unheard of).
 - Double check where the source umbrel directory is with the files as sometimes it is ~/umbrel/umbrel/
-5. Once its finished copying the ~/umbrel directory drom Pi to new machine, check the channel.db integrity.
+5. Once its finished copying the ~/umbrel directory drom Pi to new machine, check the channel.db integrity:
 - From the channel.db directory (where channel.db is) in the new machine run sha256sum –c checksum.
 Output should be : OK.
 If it isn’t, DO NOT start the new machine as you can lose funds.
 6. Backup your lnd.conf for example lnd.conf_bak as we will reconfigure and delete it.
 7. From ~/umbrel, run: sudo rm –rf lnd/tls* && rm –f lnd/lnd.conf && sudo scripts/configure